PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

-### RetroBat specific features
+### ProjectArcade specific features

-Though RetroBat & Batocera projects share the same EmulationStation front-end, features and configuration of emulators are totally different between both projects.
+Though ProjectArcade & Batocera projects share the same EmulationStation front-end, features and configuration of emulators are totally different between both projects.
 Which is why there are a huge number of menu items which are specific to each front-end.

 The features are generally the ones that you see when pressing the SELECT button and going into a system / game configuration: